7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Every business has its own unique personality, voice, and beliefs.
 So, the words surrounding your business should reflect that.
 You should be representing your brand as if it were a real person.

-Let me also add that your business doesn’t have to be something fun, cute, and colorful to achieve this.
-You can be a business that sells healthcare products, or online courses.
+You can be a business owner that sells healthcare products, or a freelancer that’s selling online courses.
 It doesn’t matter... it’s all simply in the way you say it.

-3. Writing Your Copy Before Mapping Out Your Goals
+3. Writing Your Copy Before Mapping Out Your Goals.

 When taking a road trip, you would never jump in your car and hit the road before knowing exactly where you wanted to go, would you?

-Well, it's the same with writing your copy.
 Before you ever start writing, you must have all your goals in mind.
 You must map out and know exactly what you want to achieve from the copy you’re writing.

-Whether you’re writing for your website, email, or social media.
-You should first know what your business goals are, who your target audience is, what action you want them to take, etc.
+You should first know what your business goals are… who your target audience is… what action you want them to take… etc.

 Without having your goals mapped out, your copy is not going to be set up correctly to accomplish what it is you want.

-• What are the immediate goals I want this sales page to achieve?
+What are the immediate goals I want this sales page to achieve?

-• What are the long-term goals I want this sales page to achieve?
+What are the long-term goals I want this sales page to achieve?

-• Who is my target audience?
+Who is my target audience?
 What are they hoping to see when they land on my sales page?

-• What is the main benefit I want to get across to my target audience?
-What problem will my offer solve for them?
+What is the main benefit I want to get across to my target audience?
+What’s the first thing they need to see (or read) in order to immediately engage their interest?

 You get the idea!

-4. Neglecting Your SEO (Search Engine Optimization)
+4. Neglecting Your SEO (Search Engine Optimization).

-When you optimize for SEO (search engine optimization) you're showing google that your copy/content is valuable to your target audience.
-This is the key to improving your online ranking, and increasing organic traffic to your website, blog, social media, etc.
+SEO is the key to improving your online ranking, and increasing organic traffic to your website, blog, social media, etc.

-Neglecting SEO means your website will not show up anywhere near page one of google, and your target audience will have a hard time finding you.
+Neglecting SEO means your website will not show up anywhere near page one of Google, and your target audience will have a hard time finding you.

 Don't risk losing your dream clients to your top ranking competitors!